leocabeza/the-movie-db/docs/v3-api.md

 Get the images that belong to a TV episode.
 Querying images with a language parameter will filter the results.
-If you want to include a fallback language (especially useful for backdrops) you can use the include_image_language parameter.
+If you want to include a fallback language (especially useful for backdrops) you can use the include_image_language option.
 This should be a comma seperated value like so: include_image_language=en,null.

 **Kind**: static constant of [<code>tvEpisode</code>](#module_tvEpisode)